 How is my SU logo or mascot image approved for use in my documents?

 If you would like to include the SU logo or an image of Sammy the Sea Gull, an approved logo/mascot image can be emailed to insert into your document.
-A selection of approved logos/mascot images is available through SU’s Publications Office and online
+A selection of approved logos/mascot images is available through SU’s Publications Office and online.

 Does the Copy Center design documents?

 The Copy Center is part of the Publications Office, where all of SU’s document design is done.
-The Publications Office can readily assist with your design; contact them to have your project designed and printed to fit University style, branding
+The Publications Office can readily assist with your design; contact them to have your project designed and printed to fit University style, branding and purchasing standards.

 Will my document fit University style and branding guidelines?

 The Publications Office will ensure that all documents best represent SU and your department, as well as effectively reach the targeted audience.
 With a work order and planning they can help you fulfill your needs.

 On what kinds of paper can documents be printed?

 Regular weight, “state” paper is available in white in the following sizes: 8.5” x 11” (letter/flyer), 8.5” x 14” (legal) and 11” x 17” (poster size).
 Blue, goldenrod, green, pink and yellow, in letter size, are also stocked.
 Other sizes are available by special order.
 Cost of the state paper is included in the copy charge.
 Special papers, including (but not limited to) Bright White 24# text, Bright White 28# text, Parchment, and Cover stock, from 8 ½” x 11 to 11” x 17”, are available for additional fees.

 Yes, posters can be printed in black and white or color; 11” x 17” is our standard poster size.
 Other sizes and designs can be discussed with our Publications Office.
 Please make sure a proper SU logo and Title IX statement appear on posters.
 We can email you them if needed.